kennethprose/skimbot/README.md

  - `GUILD_ID`: The ID of the
  - `URL`: The URL of the Ollama instance.
  - `MODEL`: The model to use for summarization.
+ - `PROMPT`: The prompt to tell the LLM how you want the conversation to be summarized.

  \* You can find the Guild ID by logging into discord on the web, opening the desired server, and copying the last number in the URL.